aroberge/reeborg-world-creation/following-a-path.md

     del _desired_turns[0]
 ```

-I encourage you to try it and see by yourself how it works ... and how complicated the code has become.
+I encourage you to try it and see for yourself how it works ... and how complicated the code has become.

 ## A better solution